 Simple English definitions for legal terms

-Read a random definition: competitive bid
+Read a random definition: Court of Arches

 Layoff is when an employer ends someone's job, either temporarily or permanently.
 Sometimes, many employees lose their jobs at the same time.
 This is called a mass layoff.
 There is a law called the Worker Adjustment and Retraining Notification Act that requires employers to give notice if they plan to lay off a lot of people at once.
 This law helps employees prepare for the loss of their job and find new work.